webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ### Chunks
 The SCTP protocol is made up of chunks.
 There are many different types of chunks.
 These chunks are used for all communication.
-User data, connection initialization, congestion control, and more is all done via chunks.
+User data, connection initialization, congestion control, and more are all done via chunks.

 Each SCTP packet contains a list of chunks.
 So in one UDP packet you can have multiple chunks carrying messages from different streams.